Aztlán: Etymology

-Used as symbolism by Chicano movement
+Used as symbolism by the Chicano movement

 Territories considered for "Aztlán" by the Chicano movement.

 The concept of Aztlán as the place of origin of Mexican civilization has become a rallying symbol for various Chicano nationalist movements.

 In 1969 the notion of Aztlán was introduced by the poet Alurista (Alberto Baltazar Urista Heredia) at the National Chicano Youth Liberation Conference held in Denver, Colorado by the Crusade for Justice.
 There he read a poem, which has come to be known as the preamble to El Plan de Aztlán or as "El Plan Espiritual de Aztlán" due to its poetic aesthetic.
 For some Chicanos, Aztlán refers to the Mexican territories conquered by the United States as a result of the Mexican–American War of 1846–1848.
 Aztlán became a symbol for activists who allege that they have a legal and primordial right to the land.
 Some promoters of the Chicanos propose that a new ethnocentric government overthrow and replace the respective United States governments in the Southwest region, a República del Norte.

 Aztlán is also the name of the Chicano studies journal published by the UCLA Chicano Studies Research Center.

 Aztlán has been used for Chicanos to associate with their heritage and past.
 The myth has become a sort of shared memory that has united many people in the diasporic community.
+Much of the land had already been occupied by Spanish and Mexican colonists as documented in the Treaty of Guadalupe Hidalgo signed subsequent to the Mexican-American War.
 Like the Aztecs, Mexican-Americans migrated out of their homeland to seek a better life or more opportunities.
 Some Chicanos feel that they are repeating what their ancestors did or at least they feel a symbolic association with the myth.
 Many Chicanos simply consider Aztlán as a spiritual guiding force rather than a tangible location.